dromru/react-photoswipe-gallery/README.md

 [Example](https://github.com/dromru/react-photoswipe-gallery/blob/master/src/storybook/data-source.stories.tsx#L56)

-Also `dataSource` prop can be helpful, if you need to render only some part images as thumbnails and show all available images in Photoswipe.
+Also `dataSource` prop can be helpful, if you need to render only some part of images as thumbnails and show all available images in Photoswipe.

 ```javascript
 const dataSource = [